trocafone/laika/README.md

 ## Configuration

-Laika will read reports definition from a json file.
-The file must have this structure:
+Laika reads reports definitions from a json file which must have this structure:

 ```json
 {